 There is no getting around the fact that microwaves are convenient.
 But there are downsides: Countertop models take up valuable counter space.
 And there is the aesthetic consideration: Have you ever loved the looks of a microwave?
 Moving to a built-in microwave can open up your counter, clear visual blight, and create an integrated look.

 In the microwave world, it turns out that the term “built-in” covers a lot of territory.
-Here are the three key variations and are our recommendations for each type.
+Here are the three key variations and our recommendations for each type.

-1. The Countertop Microwave with Built-in Trim Kit
+Countertop Microwaves with Built-in Trim Kits